olesyapro888/Plan_My_Trip_App_Pandas_API/README.md

-# World Weather Analysis.
-The project 6 of the University of Toronto.
+# Technical World Weather Analysis using API skills
 ## `-Contents-`

 - [Overview of the Project](#Overview-of-Project)